ntop/ntopng/doc/src/third_party_integrations/suricata.rst

-In order to configure Suricata to export flow metadata to ntopng, please install Suricata according to the `Suricata Documentation <https://suricata.readthedocs.io/en/suricata-4.1.4/install.html>`_ and configure it to use :code:`syslog` as EVE file type in the :code:`suricata.yaml` configuration file (this is usually located under :code:`/usr/local/etc/suricata/suricata.yaml`):
+In order to configure Suricata to export flow metadata to ntopng, please install Suricata according to the `Suricata Documentation <https://suricata.readthedocs.io/en/suricata-4.1.4/install.html>`_ and configure it to use :code:`syslog` as EVE file type in the :code:`suricata.yaml` configuration file (this is usually located under :code:`/etc/suricata/suricata.yaml` or :code:`/usr/local/etc/suricata/suricata.yaml`):

 .. code:: text